 It is commonly known that the US is not a part of the most advanced countries for marijuana research.
 Due to its legal status, receiving funding for cannabis research has proven quite difficult in the US.
 The government still holds restrictive policies and regulations on research that will look into the benefits and risks of cannabis, which is available to consumers in numerous states.

-The U.S. Drug Enforcement Administration still views marijuana as a Schedule I narcotic, making cannabis more tightly controlled than cocaine and methamphetamines.
+The US Drug Enforcement Administration still views marijuana as a Schedule I narcotic, making cannabis more tightly controlled than cocaine and methamphetamines.
 Because of this, research must obtain approval from the DEA, Food and Drug Administration, and the National Institute of Drug Abuse.

 Research has been very limited, leaving patients, healthcare professionals and policymakers without the solid evidence needed to make decisions regarding the plant.
 Thankfully, there are more advanced countries that allow research that we can look to for answers.
-Here are 6 of the most advanced countries for marijuana research in the world.
+Here are six of the most advanced countries for marijuana research in the world.